 People boasting about their accomplishments or home country in places where it is considered arrogant to do so.

-People interrupting others and talking constantly.
+Interrupting others and talking constantly.

 People speaking rudely in English about a local without realizing some do speak and understand English.

-People speaking too fast in English.
+Speaking too fast in English.
 They just might understand if you speak slowly in simple English with a few gestures.

-Finally, a big point.
 You have no automatic rights in another country.
 You are not protected by the rights you have in your home country.
 You are subject to their laws and their rules, and if you get into trouble, they do not have to help you.
 You are not a citizen of that country.
 No amount of fist-banging will help you in another country.
 No amount of shouting or demanding will help.
 In fact, in many countries, the more demanding and belligerent you are the less help you will receive.
-They will look at you like you are spoiled child throwing a tantrum.
+They will look at you like you are a spoiled child throwing a tantrum.